IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 Before we get to the Plutus Tx code, let's briefly go over some basic concepts, including UTXO, EUTXO, datum, redeemer and script context.

-The EUTXO Model, Datum, Redeemer and Script Context
+The EUTXO model, datum, redeemer and script context
 -----------------------------------------------------

 UTXO (unspent transaction output) is the ledger model used by some blockchains, including bitcoin.